 The truth is, digital marketing is more “marketing” than “digital”.

-Digital advertising tools such as Google Ads, Facebook and Linkedin are merely tools.
-They don’t work if you don’t have a strong marketing foundation.
+For example, digital advertising platforms such as Google Ads, Facebook and Linkedin are merely tools.
+They don’t work if you have little understanding how to push or market your products well.

-On the most basic level, you need to understand the needs of your audience, know what kind of language to communicate with them and address their pain points.
-Not to mention, there are many people who have many misconceptions about Facebook marketing.
+On the most basic level, you need to understand the needs of your audience, know the way of language to communicate with them and address their pain points.
+Not to mention, there are many people who have misconceptions about Facebook marketing.

-If you are not well-versed in the marketing mechanics such as copy writing, brand positioning and marketing psychology, chances are that you are NOT going to be good in crafting an effective digital ad.
+If you are not well-versed in core marketing mechanics such as copy writing, brand positioning and marketing psychology, chances are that you will not be able to craft an effective ad campaign.

 In short, how did you use to reach out to your audience?